Department(s) concerned

 There are two main types of skin cancer: carcinomas and melanomas.

 The skin is considered the largest human organ in terms of surface area.
 It protects the body from infections and ultraviolet (UV) radiation.
-It facilitates the control of body temperature and the elimination of organic waste through perspiration.
-It also serves to synthesize vitamin D and store water and fat reserves.
+It facilitates the regulation of body temperature and the elimination of organic waste through perspiration.
+It also serves to synthesize vitamin D and to store water and fat reserves.

 It can also be affected by cancer.